OpenSpace/OpenSpace-AHTSE/README.md

 ## TODO
 Script should offer to download maps that are not available on the local system from the Utah mirror.
+Script Should should generate index.html file for available maps.
+Map preview links could be included or generated and linked in index.html.
+Such as [http://openspace.sci.utah.edu/Mars/CTX/](http://openspace.sci.utah.edu/Mars/CTX/])

+Could include help for setup of AHTSE on common distros (CentOS and Ubuntu)